StackVista/stackstate-docs/setup/cli/cli-sts.md

     }
    ```

-4. Verify that the CLI works:
+5. Verify that the CLI works:
     ```powershell
     sts version
     ```

-After installation, the `sts` command will be available for the current user on both the Powershell terminal and the command prompt (cmd.exe).
 {% endtab %}
 {% endtabs %}